 Have you noticed that your cat has bad breath or is reluctant to chew their food?
 Dental disease is the most likely cause of both of these symptoms in cats, and it's more common than you'd think.
 Statistics show that 80% of cats over the age of three will have dental disease, however many pet parents are simply not aware that a problem is even present.
 Left untreated, dental disease remains a constant source of pain and inflammation, which can impact on your cat's overall health and wellbeing and may impact other organs in the body such as kidney, heart and liver.

-Prevention is always better than cure, and thankfully there are lots of different options available to help keep your cat's teeth clean and healthy.
-Read on to discover the best ways to care for your cat's teeth.
+Prevention is always better than cure.
+And thankfully, there are lots of different options available to help keep your cat's teeth clean and healthy.

 What is Dental Disease?

 Gingivitis is inflammation of the gums, usually the result of a build up of bacteria containing plaque around the gumline of the teeth but can also be caused by some viruses and other health conditions.
 Preventing and treating gingivitis is key to managing your cat's dental health.

 Periodontitis is what happens if gingivitis is left unchecked.
 The bacteria causing the gingivitis invade below the gumline, resulting in more inflammation and damage to the tissue that attaches the tooth to the gum, leading to loose teeth and ultimately teeth falling out.

 Tooth Resorption is the most common cause of tooth loss in cats.
 The cause is still unknown, but when tooth resporption occurs the structures of the teeth are broken down beginning from the inside out.
 In most cases to reduce inflammation and pain, tooth resorption is treated by removal of the offending tooth (or teeth).

 What are the Signs of Dental Disease in Cats